Japanese War Bride

-Japanese War Bride (also known as East is East) is a 1952 American drama film directed by King Vidor.
-The film featured the American debut of Shirley Yamaguchi in the title role.
-In February 2020, the film was shown at the 70th Berlin International Film Festival, as part of a retrospective dedicated to King Vidor's career.
+Japanese War Bride (also known as East Is East) is a 1952 American drama film directed by King Vidor.
+The film features the American debut of Shirley Yamaguchi in the title role.

 Plot

-A wounded Korean War veteran, Jim Sterling, returns to his California home with his Japanese wife.
-The couple had met and fallen in love in a Japanese hospital where Tae Shimizu was working as a nurse.
-Back in America, the couple face racism and bigotry from their neighbors and family, particularly their sister-in-law, Fran.
+Wounded Korean War veteran Jim Sterling returns to his California home with his Japanese wife Tae Shimizu.
+The couple had met and fallen in love in a Japanese hospital where Tae was working as a nurse.
+In the United States, the couple face racism and bigotry from their neighbors and family, particularly from Jim's sister-in-law Fran.